 Principle Principle finding Exception standard reference Notable practice Why 1.
-Governance Standards met 1.1 Good practice The pharmacy team regularly record and learn from near misses and this improves patient safety by reducing the risk of similar incidents occurring in the future.
-1.2 Good practice The pharmacy team regularly monitor the safety and quality of pharmacy services well.
-2. Staff Good practice 2.2 Good practice The pharmacy team can access training to keep their knowledge up to date and receive protected time to complete it.
+Governance Standards met 1.8 Good practice The pharmacy team have robust safeguarding procedures in place and can give examples of having used these to protect their patients.
+2. Staff Standards met 2.2 Good practice The pharmacy team can access training to keep their knowledge up to date and receive protected time to complete it.
 2.4 Good practice The pharmacy team maintain a clear and embedded culture of openness, honesty and learning.
 3. Premises Standards met N/A N/A N/A 4.
 Services, including medicines management Standards met N/A N/A N/A 5.
 Equipment and facilities Standards met N/A N/A N/A

-Principle 1 - Governance ✓ Standards met
+Principle 1 - Governance Standards met

 The pharmacy has written procedures to help make sure the team works safely.
 Pharmacy team members record and review mistakes that happen and use this information and learning to avoid future mistakes.
 Pharmacy team members are clear about their roles and responsibilities.
 The pharmacy asks its customers and staff for their views and uses this to help improve services.
-It manages and protect people's confidential information and it tells people how their private information will be used.
+It manages and protects people's confidential information and it tells people how their private information will be used.
 The pharmacy has appropriate insurance to protect people when things do go wrong.
+The pharmacy generally maintains the records that it must keep by law.
+However, the emergency supply and specials records were not always completed correctly which could mean that the pharmacy is not able to show exactly what has happened if any problems arise.

 Processes were in place for identifying and managing risks.
 Near misses were recorded and reviewed when they occurred and the pharmacist would discuss the incident with the members of the dispensary team.
 Examples of near miss error logs were seen from previous months displayed in the dispensary.
-The pharmacy team highlighted 'sound alike' and 'look alike' medicines on the dispensary shelving and would say the medicine as they dispensed it.
-Based on previous errors, staff had been double checking addresses and asking for date of births for patients with similar names when handing out prescriptions.
+The pharmacy team highlighted 'sound alike' and 'look alike' medicines on the dispensary shelving.
+The pharmacy had recently been having a high incidence of quantity errors.
+In response to this, the pharmacy team were endorsing prescription information forms with 'Q' so as to raise awareness to the pharmacist to recheck the quantity of the medicines.
 Dispensing incidents were recorded electronically and this included a root cause analysis as part of the error investigation.

-Dispensing incidents were also reported to the superintendents office.
-Every month, a Patient Safety Review was carried out by the pharmacist and trends are looked for as well as changes that need to occur to reduce the incidence of errors occurring.
+A patient safety review was carried out every month by the pharmacist and trends were looked for as well as changes that need to occur to mitigate the risk of further errors occurring.
 Following one of these reviews, the team had a general discussion about the areas they need to watch out for and the pharmacist would talk to each individual member of the pharmacy team about the areas they each need to be aware of.